Posted on Leave a comment

 Addiesdive panda dial Type 20 chronograph

 Powered by a Seiko VK64 is this stunning little Type 20 inspired panda chrono.
 Not a copycat per se, but also not very original.
 It’s a beautiful looking piece nonetheless at a good early bird price at £67.
-The case is very skin diver-esque and has screw-down crown and pushers for good water resistance.
+The case is very skin diver-esque and has screw-down crown for good water resistance, but the pushers are just made to look like screw-down.
 And this one has a lumed bezel!
 I’ll definitely consider this one during one of the sales.

 Boderry VOYAGER